 According to the researchers, these results suggest that long-term depression should be treated as a different stage of the same condition, as it may require a different therapeutic approach than depression in its earlier phases.

-This, they add, is similar to the strategy applied in the case of neurodegenerative diseases, which are also characterized by heightened brain inflammation.
+This, they add, is similar to the strategy applied in the case of neurodegenerative diseases, which are also characterized by

 If depression, although not a neurodegenerative disease, is similar to such conditions — that is, characterized by an increasingly serious inflammatory response in the brain — then it may be adequate to treat it with anti-inflammatory drugs, Dr. Meyer suggests.